 You have Andaman and Lakshadweep islands touching on the tip of the Indian map.
 These islands have coral reefs and marine life that can fascinate the eye.
 Known for its pristine seawater, beaches, and islands, water enthusiasts can have the time of their life.
 Snorkeling, water volleyball, scuba diving, and taking ship-line cruises are activities that keep tourists on their toes.

-Festivals you can indulge in
+Festivals you can indulge in on your visit to India

 We already spoke about the religions and the Gods of India, owing to which there are many festivals celebrated here.
 It can be said that each region of the country that is very own way of celebrating festivals.
 For example, Kerala celebrates its harvest with the ten-day festival of Onam.
 You can find camel festivals or kite flying festivals and more, giving you ample opportunities to immerse in the colorful traditions of this country.